hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 ## Rationale

+With regards to ecological markets, business leaders will find themselves in these four phases:

+* Creating Verified Supply
+* Establishing Demand
+* Buying & Selling
+* Offsetting

-There are generally two types of carbon credits:
+There are many rationales that can be applied here such as Greenhouse Gas Emission Profiles and Renewalable Energy Credits.
+For purposes of this rationale we will focus on two types of carbon credits:

 * emission allowances and
 * carbon offsets.